Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: The Model

 \subsection{Observations}

-For each product, the DM observes the number of times each rating the product receives.
-However, the DM does not observe the state chosen by Nature.
-In this paper, we only allow an equal number of observations $m$ across all products.\footnote{In Section \ref{sec:future_work} we propose future work for the case when the number of observations per product is different.} Let $B \in \mathbb{N}^{n_r \times n_d}$ denote an \textit{observation matrix}, where each element $b_{r,d}$ of the matrix represents the number of observations for product $d$ receiving rating $r$:
+For each product, the DM observes how often each rating occurs, but not the underlying state chosen by Nature.
+Sections~\ref{sect:model}--\ref{sect:results} focus on the equal-observations case in which every product has the same number of observations $m$.
+Section~\ref{sec:het_obs_res} then relaxes this assumption and allows product-specific observation counts.
+Let $B \in \mathbb{N}_0^{n_r \times n_d}$ denote an \textit{observation matrix}, where $b_{r,d}$ counts how often product $d$ receives rating $r$:

-We assume that these observations are mutually independent.
+Conditional on the state $S$, the individual rating draws are independent across products and observations.
 We consider the set $\mathcal{B}_m$ of possible observations, defined by

 where $m \in \mathbb{N}$ denotes the total number of observations across all ratings for any product.
 For example when $m=1$, then there are four possible observation matrices $\mathcal{B}_1=\{\tilde{B}_1, \tilde{B}_2, \tilde{B}_3, \tilde{B}_4\}$: